Skip to main content

 Edit Service Functions in Source Code Mode

-Developers can click the </> button in the upper right corner of the service element visual editor to switch to code mode for development.
-When writing service functions, developers can not only use native import syntax to import required dependency packages, but also call platform APIs to access other elements (such as model functions, other service functions, etc.) and resources within the application.
+Click the </> button in the upper right corner of the service element visual editor to switch to code mode for development.
+When writing service functions, you can not only use native import syntax to import required dependency packages, but also call platform APIs to access other elements (such as model functions, other service functions, etc.) and resources within the application.

 Add Third-Party Dependencies